 Scholars have long recognized the influence that images of Isis with the baby Horus had on the development of the iconography of Mary with the baby Jesus.
 It may well be—indeed, it’s rather likely—that some of the Pagan statues of Isis eventually received veneration (okay, let’s say it: worship) as Christian statues of Mary.
 Further, it has been speculated, though not proven, that some of the famous Black Madonnas of Europe were originally images of the Madonna Isis.

-The earliest picture of Mary so far discovered is a painting from the second century CE, found in a Christian cemetery, that shows Mary about to nurse the baby Jesus.
+Possibly, but not confirmed, the earliest picture of Mary so far discovered is a painting from the second century CE, found in a Christian catacomb tomb, that shows Mary about to nurse the baby Jesus.
 Many, many were the images of Isis Lactans (Nursing Isis) to be found during this same period.